joeycastillo/oddlyspecific.org/_posts/2020-02-20-road-to-book-1-the-hiking-log.md

 }
 ```

 The dtostrf call is like the sprintf above, but for formatting double precision numbers like our GPS coordinates.
 After that, we log some more data that the GPS has for us: HDOP (horizontal dilution of position) tells us how accurate our location is.
 Speed, the GPS gives to us in knots, like for ships.
 We multiply it by 1.852001 to get this number in kilometers per hour.
-Angle is your heading in degrees; the GPS doesn't have a compass, but if you're moving, the GPS can tell you what direction you're going (true north is 0).
-And then altitude is meters above sea level.
+Angle is your heading in degrees; the GPS doesn't have a compass, but if you're moving, it can tell you what direction you're going (true north is 0).
+And then altitude is in meters above sea level.

 If we don't have a fix, we just output six commas, to keep the columns aligned.
 This will show up as empty cells in our spreadsheet.